jaredandrews/jaredandrewsdotcom_makingof/content/making-this-site/pelican_05_archive.md

     {% endfor %}
     </dl>

 It looks like `archives.html` has a `dates` variable which contains a list of articles.
-This is different than `index.html` and `category.html` which is given a list of articles.
+This is different than `index.html` and `category.html` which provide a list of articles named `articles`.

 ### A Basic Archives Template